honnibal/claude-skills/README.md

 directories.
 If no argument is given, they work through the project or ask you to choose a starting scope.

+The skills are set to `disable-model-invocation: true` by default.
+This means installing them shouldn't pollute your context.
+You can change this if you want the model to invoke them automatically.

 ### `tighten-types.md.txt`

 Systematically review Python source files and tighten type annotations.